 Thumler's A-R2 Tumblers Drive Shaft

 A replacement drive shaft for the Thumlers A-R2 rotary tumbler.
 Easily replaced, just remove the belt, remove old shaft, snap the new one in and put the belt back on.
-Includes all parts: Shaft, pulley, bearings, rubber rollers and retainer rings.
+Includes all parts: Shaft, pulley, bearings, rubber rollers and retainer clips.

 Thumler's A-R2 Idler Shaft

 A complete idler shaft for the Thumlers Model A-R2 rotary tumbler.
 This shaft has all of the necessary components and is fast and easy to replace.